kubernetes/community/CLA.md

 Click
   * [Individual signup] to sign up as an individual or as an employee of a signed organization.
-  * [Corp signup] to sign as a corporation representative and manage signups from your organization.
+  * [Corporation signup] to sign as a corporation representative and manage signups from your organization.

 Either signup form looks like this: